 Purchase a local SIM card and access services over local service provider networks – Most of the people traveling abroad prefer this option to access the Internet.
-In some countries SIM cards are easily available as soon as you step out of the airplane while some countries have strict regulations of registering all the user details and unlocking phones which takes time for activation.
+In some countries, SIM cards are easily available as soon as you step out of the airplane while some countries have strict regulations of registering all the user details and unlocking phones which takes time for activation.
 The only drawback to this is that access to your own number gets disconnected.
-For professionals this becomes a matter of concern as their reachability to the work place is reduced and sharing the new number to the external world becomes a tedious task.
-Moreover in this world of social media and unified communications where your cell phone number becomes your identity, under such conditions getting disengaged from your actual number becomes a point of second thought.
+For professionals this becomes a matter of concern as their reachability to the workplace is reduced and sharing the new number to the external world becomes a tedious task.
+Moreover in this world of social media and unified communications where your cell phone number becomes your identity, under such conditions getting disengaged from your actual number becomes a point of a second thought.

-Application access and updates only on Wi-Fi – Many a times data-hungry mobile applications enabled through cellular networks consume and download more content in the same amount of time even on roaming, which usually results into subscribers breaching their monthly quota resulting into bill shock.
+Application access and updates only on Wi-Fi – Many times data-hungry mobile applications enabled through cellular networks consume and download more content in the same amount of time even on roaming, which usually results into subscribers breaching their monthly quota resulting into bill shock.
 Thus, accessing high bandwidth applications and updates only when users are in Wi-Fi areas may help.
-The downside of this option is for the mobile work-force.
+The downside of this option is for mobile work-force.
 Corporate professionals may face the need of accessing high bandwidth applications on-the-go.
 Hence waiting for Wi-Fi to access those applications might hamper their work productivity and efficiency.

 Relying on public Wi-Fi hotspots – This can be the best suitable option for users requiring Internet access for personal use or to access data for the time being.
 It might work most of the time, but also a lot of times the connection can be slow, expensive or simply not available at all.
-Moreover, the question of how secure the public hotpsot is also a concern.
+Moreover, the question of how secure the public hotspot is also a concern.
 Hence this option can become a hitch for corporate users.

 Take your own Wi-Fi wherever you go – Yes that’s possible.
 Carry your own mobile Internet Wi-Fi hotspot while you roam. iRoam is a reliable mobile Internet solution provider which offers a global mobile Internet product named Webbing Mobile Internet with network connectivity across 158 countries.
 You can connect up to 10 smart devices, laptops and tablets.
-It’s extremely convenient to just turn the pocket sized iRoam Wi-Fi hotspot device on and start surfing the Internet.
+It’s extremely convenient to just turn the pocket-sized iRoam Wi-Fi hotspot device on and start surfing the Internet.
 No more worries about data roaming fees, bill shock, locked phones, compromising security, or juggling different local SIM cards.